Primary

 Position your hands under your chest, roughly shoulder-width apart or slightly narrower.
 Keep your elbows close to your body as you lower—they should graze your sides, not flare outward.
 Maintain a rigid plank from head to heels throughout.

-Want Close Grip Push-Up in your program?
+See where Close Grip Push-Up fits in your weekly plan

 Get in push-up position with hands close together.